With Express Entry, a qualified candidate can become a Canadian Permanent Resident in as fast as 6 months.

-Unless you have a job offer in Canada, you will be required to show a minimum fund to prove you will be able to support you and your family when you arrive in Canada.
-These are not program fees.
+Unless you have a job offer in Canada, you will also be required to show you have sufficient funds to support yourself and your family when you arrive in Canada.
+Funds and proof instructions vary between programs.

-- Completing immigration paperwork - ensuring a fast process and a high success rate
+- Completing immigration paperwork - ensuring a fast process done by a reliable and licensed professional;

-- Interfacing with the Canadian government on your behalf
+- Interfacing with government officials on your behalf;